msysbio/microbetag/README.md

 you can now load the `.cx` file in Cytoscape (`File > Import network from file`) and go through the annotations the same way as you would do when running microbetag from within the app.

+## Unit-tests

+Remember, `unittest` will run your tests in alphabetical order.

 ## Funding

 This project is funded by: